aliyev50/zealthy-fullstack-engineering-exercise/README.md

 ## Deployment

-This application is configured for easy deployment on Vercel.
+This application is deployed on Vercel at [zealthy-phi.vercel.app](https://zealthy-phi.vercel.app).

 ## License